Subscribe to our monthly newsletter

-Posts covering APIs, tools and techniques for developing macOS apps
+Posts on APIs, tools and techniques for developing macOS apps

 A simple method for rendering quadratic Bézier curves on the GPU in Metal without pre-processing geometry.